bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 ds
 ```

-Now the data may not be stored in a file at all.
+Now, the data may not be stored in a file at all.
 Tiled understands data
-stores in databases or S3-like blob stores as well, and these are becoming
+stored in databases or S3-like blob stores as well, and these are becoming
 more common as data scales and moves into cloud environments.

 The data location is always given as a URL.
 That URL begins with `file://` if